 4. Wansern Organic Farm & Eco Park

 Want to learn, eat and buy some organic vegetables?
-Wansern Organic Farm & Eco Park is a 7 acre farm that meet the strict organic standards without any chemical substances that produces high quality and high nutrition crops.
+Wansern Organic Farm & Eco Park is a 7-acre farm that meets strict organic standards without any chemical substances that produce high quality and high nutrition crops.

 Also read: Top 11 Eco Parks & Farms in Johor